 The off-road race dubbed the toughest and most dangerous race on earth – the Dakar Rally, has earned its reputation very early on in Africa.
 People talk about the ‘Dakar Spirit’.
 But what does it mean? and more importantly where did it originate from?
 By Christophe Barriere-Varju

-When Thierry Sabine participated in the early Abidjan-Nice from Cote d’Ivoire to Cote d’Azur a race much more insane than what you are watching today.
-The race was called the Abidjan – Nice, or Cote d’Ivoire to Cote d’Azur and had been dreamt and created by the founder of rally raids, Jean-Claude Bertrand.
+When Thierry Sabine participated in the early Abidjan-Nice from Cote d’Ivoire to Cote d’Azur a race much more insane than what you are watching today, the race was called the Abidjan – Nice, or Cote d’Ivoire to Cote d’Azur which had been dreamt and created by the founder of rally raids, Jean-Claude Bertrand.

 Bertrand’s spirit of the race and the required spirit of the competitors was this “…you have to help each other, if you don’t you won’t make it.”
 That was the original spirit, plain and simple of Bertrand’s cross-country rally-raids.

 Jean-Claude was a man possessed by giving competitors a run for their money, it was all about providing that once in a lifetime experience to racers.
-He used to organize the Bandama Rally (still going today), a WRC race that was part of the world championship.
-One year, the race was so difficult no one finished.
-There was no politics with Bertrand, it was all or nothing, there was no easing the stages.
+He used to organize the Bandama Rally (still going today), a WRC race that was part of the World Rally Championship.
+One year, the race was so difficult that no one finished.
+There was no politics with Bertrand, it was all or nothing, and he was not one to cut down or reduce the racing stages.
 If you could not make it, tough luck and see you next year.

 Bertrand then dreamt of something much much bigger.
 A race starting in Africa and ending in Europe.
-Back in its first edition from 25 December 1975 to 11 January 1976 the Abidjan – Nice or Cote d’Ivoire to Cote d’Azur was born (note the dates and race days still very valid with the Dakar Rally and the Africa Race).
+Back in its first edition that started on 25 December 1975 and ended on 11 January 1976, the Abidjan – Nice or Cote d’Ivoire to Cote d’Azur was born (note the dates and race days are still very valid with the original Paris-Dakar organised by Thierry Sabine, today’s Dakar Rally and the Africa Race).

 Bertrand was not shy on kilometers either, the stage Abidjan-Niamey was 1,725 kilometers and competitors had a maximum time of 31 hours to complete the day – yes you read right!